Fertility New Zealand Board

-Juanita came to the FNZ Executive Committee as a former consumer of fertility services.
-After years of unsuccessful treatments, she is now the mother of 6-year-old Hazel.
-Facing infertility was the biggest challenge of her life to date and she is certain that support from a group like FNZ would have helped, but she didn’t know it was there.
+Juanita came to the Fertility NZ Executive Committee as a former consumer of fertility services.
+After years of unsuccessful treatments, she is now the mother of 10-year-old Hazel.
+Facing infertility was the biggest challenge of her life to date, and she is certain that support from a group like FNZ would have helped, but she didn’t know it was there.

 Her career expertise is in the media industry.
 For 8 years, Juanita was a reporter for 3News, based in the Christchurch newsroom.
 She has also worked in talkback radio, Event Management and Communications as a Media Advisor at CERA (Canterbury Earthquake Recovery Authority).

-Through her role as co-facilitator of the FNZ Christchurch Support group as well as involvement on the Board, Juanita hopes to be able to be a part of helping others deal with this most trying of times.
+Through her role as co-facilitator of the Fertility NZ Christchurch Support group (until the end of 2019) and involvement on the Board, Juanita hopes to be a part of helping others deal with this most trying of times.

 Stuti Misra PhD